Fredric Aasbø: Career

 Aasbø started his career as a privateer racer driving a Toyota Supra.
 He won the 2007 and 2008 Nordic Drifting Championship titles competing in his native Scandinavia before making his U.S. debut at a global drifting invitational in 2008.

-In 2012, he won the "Pro" category of the Toyota Pro/Celebrity Race.
+In 2012, Aasbø won the "Pro" category of the Toyota Pro/Celebrity Race.

 Formula D

-In 2010, he ran his first full season of U.S. competition as a privateer and won the Formula Drift 'Rookie of the Year' award.
+In 2010, Aasbø ran his first full season of U.S. competition as a privateer and won the Formula Drift 'Rookie of the Year' award.